Andrija Žižić: Professional career

 In his career, some of the teams that Žižić played with were: Omiš, Solin, Split, Cibona Zagreb, FC Barcelona, Olympiacos, Panathinaikos.
 He won two Croatian League championships (2003, 2004), and in the 2002–03 season, he was the top rebounder in the Adriatic League (8.2 rebounds per game).
 He won the Greek League championship and the Greek Cup in the 2007–08 season.

 On 17 July 2008, Žižić signed a two-year contract with the Turkish team Galatasaray Cafe Crown.
 On 15 January 2009, he left Galatasaray, and signed with the Spanish club CAI Zaragoza, for the rest of the season.
 On June 24, 2010, he signed with ASVEL Lyon-Villeurbanne in France.
 On 28 February 2011, he left ASVEL, and signed with Cedevita Zagreb, for the rest of the season.

 In the summer of 2011, he returned to Cibona Zagreb.
 On 12 December 2013, he parted ways with Cibona.
 On 3 January 2014, he signed with Astana.
 On 12 February 2014, he left Astana, and signed with Maccabi Tel Aviv for the rest of the season.
 With Maccabi, the third club he joined in the 2013–14 season, he became a EuroLeague champion, playing in the role of the team's third string center.

 In September 2014, he joined the Italian second division side Credito di Romagna Forli.
 On 6 January 2015, he left Forli, and signed with Pallacanestro Piacentina of the Italian third division.
 On 5 March 2015, he parted ways with Piacentina.

 In August 2015, he returned to Cibona Zagreb, playing alongside his younger brother, Ante Žižić, in the process.

-Croatia national team
+National team career

 Žižić was a member of the senior Croatia national basketball team.
 He also won a silver medal at the 1998 FIBA Europe Under-18 Championship, and a bronze medal at the 1999 FIBA Under-19 World Championship, while playing with the Croatian national junior teams.